-Castlewellan Castle stands as a striking example of Scottish Baronial architecture, nestled within the expansive Castlewellan Forest Park in County Down.
-Built between 1856 and 1858 for the 4th Earl Annesley by renowned architect William Burn, the castle overlooks the shimmering waters of Castlewellan Lake.
-Its foundations rest on the site of an ancient church, blending historical reverence with grand Victorian design.
-Once the heart of the Annesley family’s estate, it now serves as a Christian conference center, reflecting its ongoing cultural role beyond its original purpose.
+Castlewellan Castle is an impressive Scottish Baronial style building located within the large Castlewellan Forest Park in County Down.
+Built between 1856 and 1858 for the 4th Earl Annesley by the architect William Burn, the castle looks out over Castlewellan Lake.
+Interestingly, it was built on the site of an old church.
+Once the grand home of the Annesley family, it's now used as a Christian conference centre, giving it a continued purpose beyond its original design.

-The castle’s significance is deeply intertwined with the evolution of the surrounding National Arboretum, established in 1740.
-This living collection of over 1,800 tree species—spanning continents from Asia to the Americas—was meticulously cultivated by generations of the Annesley family.
-Notable highlights include the Giant Sequoia trees planted in the 1850s, one of which has astonishingly grown 19 separate trunks, and the award-winning ‘Castlewellan Gold’ Leyland cypress, a cultivar developed onsite.
-The arboretum’s dendrological importance was internationally recognized in 2018 with a plaque from the International Dendrology Society, underscoring its status as a global botanical treasure.
+The castle's story is closely linked to the amazing National Arboretum surrounding it, which was started back in 1740.
+This collection boasts over 1,800 types of trees from around the world, carefully grown by generations of the Annesley family.
+Highlights include Giant Sequoias planted in the 1850s (one remarkably has 19 separate trunks!) and the 'Castlewellan Gold' Leyland cypress, a variety developed right here.
+The arboretum's importance was officially recognised in 2018 by the International Dendrology Society for its outstanding collection.

-Unique to Castlewellan is its dual legacy as both a historic landmark and a living laboratory of horticultural innovation.
-The 2021 restoration project, funded by the National Lottery Heritage Fund, promises to further illuminate its layered past.
-From its 18th-century tree plantings to its role in modern community initiatives, the castle and its park encapsulate centuries of human and natural history, inviting exploration while preserving an enduring connection to the land.
+Castlewellan is unique for being both a historic landmark and a place of ongoing horticultural importance.
+A restoration project funded by the National Lottery Heritage Fund began in 2021, aiming to shed more light on its rich history.
+From its 18th-century tree plantings to its role today, the castle and park tell a story spanning centuries of nature and human history, inviting visitors to explore and connect with the land.

 Getting There